syncfusion-content/flutter-docs/Flutter/range-selector/how-to.md

 To insert the code snippet into the code editor, follow these steps:

-1. Navigate to the [example](https://pub.dev/packages/syncfusion_flutter_barcodes/example) tab on [pub.dev](https://pub.dev/), and scroll down to find the widget code.
+1. Navigate to the **Syncfusion RangeSelector Documentation** at [help.syncfusion.com](https://help.syncfusion.com/flutter/range-selector/getting-started) and scroll down to find the widget codes.

 2. Instead of copying the entire code, select only the widget snippet, and copy it as illustrated in the picture below.